 Skin Exfoliation: Exfoliate your skin with good quality scrub as it will remove the dead cells or dry/damaged skin that causes the ingrown beard hair.

 Good Quality Razor: Take a deep insight while buying a razor.
 We recommend you to use the 1 mm or 0.5 mm blade size as sharper blades do not work effectively.

 Shaving Technique: While shaving the beard, take good care of hair direction.
 Shave the beard and mustache in the direction of hair growth.
-If you shave in the opposite direction, it will cause the breakage of hair follicle leading towards ingrown hair in beard.
+If you shave in the opposite direction, it will cause the breakage of hair follicles leading towards ingrown hair in the beard.
 Avoid shaving the facial hair that is too close to the skin.

 Moisturizers: Apply a good quality moisturizer after shaving your facial hair.
 If you have dry skin, keep your skin moisturized throughout the day.

 How to Get Rid of Ingrown Facial Hair